khaiwyon/materials/week_2/day_2/1_Creating_Users.md

 - In your routes, add your `user` routes by calling `resources :users, only: [:new, :edit, :create, :update]`

 - You can add the codes similarly as to how you would create a `comments` or `posts` controller.
 Remember to add your strong params.

+- Add the views as well for `users new and edit`.